knowledgearcdotorg/jsolr-user-manual/developing_a_plugin.md

 ## Detecting Changes in Content
 JSolr intercepts all content plugin events, so if your component implements the onContent events, and you have implemented your JSolr plugin, JSolr will automatically modify the index when your component's content changes.

-If your component uses a different plugin architecture, you will need to manually manage content changes by implementing the onJSolrAfterSave, onJSolrAfterDelete and onJSolrAfterChange events in your JSolr plugin.
+If your component uses a different plugin architecture, you will need to manage content changes by implementing the onJSolrAfterSave, onJSolrAfterDelete and onJSolrAfterChange events in your JSolr plugin and fire them manually via your component's architecture.